IATA - Carleton University Professional Certificate in Air Transportation Principles and Policy

 - In the private sector you will extend your grasp of the inner workings of the entire industry and the government decision-making processes to make you an effective interlocutor for your company and for the aviation industry as a whole

-This program comprises 5 LIVE virtual courses starting on 6 June 2022
+This program comprises 5 LIVE virtual courses.

-Choose to specialize in 1 of the following 5 streams:
+Choose to specialize in 1 Stream: